spring-attic/spring-gemfire-examples/basic/partitioned/README.md

 # Custom Partitioning

-The example also includes a custom PartitionResolver (CountryPartitionResolver) that allows the application to control how entries are co-located.
+The example also demonstrates the use of a custom PartitionResolver that allows the application to control how entries are co-located.
 In this example, the order shipping address is either in the US or the UK.
-In fact, all the odd number orders go to UK, and the evens go to US.
-The Spring configuration file server/cache-config is configured with 3 Spring profiles, "default", "UK", and "US".
-In the "US" profile, the region is configured with a fixed partition named "US" and likewise the "UK" profile contains the "UK" partition.
-Both profiles are configured with the CountryPartitionResolver which routes orders to corresponding partition.
-So try this:

-In the server command windows, run the servers again, but each with a different active profile:

-          ./gradlew -q run-partitioned -Pmain=Server -Pargs=US
+To enable partitioning by country, an alternate implementation of the key class (OrderKey) that implements PartitionResolver replaces the normal key class.

+Run the the client again, adding an argument:

-          ./gradlew -q run-partitioned -Pmain=Server -Pargs=UK
+          ./gradlew -q run-partitioned -Pmain=Client -Pargs=partitionByCountry

-Run the client again.
-This time, you will observe that all the odd numbered orders go to "UK" and the evens go to "US"
+This time, observe that the server console log indicates orders are partitioned by country.